nlmixr2/nonmem2rx/README.md

   - Models from NONMEM tutorial 2 (Bauer 2019)
     <https://doi.org/10.1002/psp4.12422>

-Due to the sheer size of the zipped models for these two nonmem control stream sources these are excluded to keep the binary below 3 mgs as required by CRAN.
+Due to the sheer size of the zipped models for these nonmem control stream sources, these are excluded to keep the binary below 3 mgs (CRAN requirement).

 However, I would like to acknowledge all who helped in these projects.
 With these projects the NONMEM conversion to rxode2 has been made much more robust.

-However, even though they are not/will not be in the CRAN binaries, you can test them yourself by:
+Still, while the tests are not/will not be in the CRAN binaries, you can test them yourself by:

 1. Downloading this repository
 2. Running the tests `devtools::test()`

-Note these are only excluded when building the library and are still available for you to test if you wish.